Vision of Peace

 I have sketched a vision for peace.
 Those working for peace can follow this vision and way of proceeding, modifying or changing it as they see fit.
 If there's any defect in my vision, I feel it's too minimal.
 I think we expect too little of ourselves.

 There are millions of people hungry and malnourished in our world.
 Related to hunger is the alarming number of unemployed and underemployed.
 All of us live under the threat of war and on an earth which environmentalists say is deteriorating in unacceptable and unnecessary ways.
 I have sketched basic structures that I think will alleviate world problems.
 It's not that there aren't people of good will in our world.
 Nor are we lacking in intelligent women and men.
-What is lacking are structures adequate to make this a human world.
+What is lacking are structures adequate to make this a humane world.
 It's hard to avoid indigestion when we eat with a sword suspended over our heads, a sword that hangs supported only by a thread.
 People who live under threat of war and deterioration of our earth are not free people.

 The present structures of our world include the nation state and an very unbalanced system of power in which only a few have vast amounts of wealth.
 I don't think it takes a genius to see our world needs global democratic authority, economic democracy, and the exercise of basic human rights by each human person.